The Best Way to Waterproof Your Basement (2024)

 The cheapest method of waterproofing can vary depending on the specific project and requirements.
 However, some cost-effective options may include using cementitious coatings or acrylic-based waterproofing products.

-In conclusion, exterior and interior basem*nt waterproofing are both effective methods of protecting your home from water damage.
+In conclusion, exterior and interior basement waterproofing are both effective methods of protecting your home from water damage.
 Exterior waterproofing creates a barrier that prevents water from entering your home, while interior waterproofing redirects water that does enter your home.

 What is the easiest waterproofing method? ›